Erosion Control With Native Plants

 Picking Plants

 The history of the United States Department of Agriculture (USDA) is full of cases where a non-native plant has been introduced into the United States by the USDA to fix a problem.
-The exotic plant then causes major problems by taking over an ecosystem and crowding out native species.
+The exotic plant causes major problems by taking over an ecosystem and crowding out native species.
 Insects and other wildlife can’t eat exotic plants, so the plants escape cultivation and cover the landscape.

 For an example of disasters caused by non-native species, look to the southern United States.
 In the late 1800s and early 1900s, the USDA suggested planting kudzu on slopes to prevent erosion.
 Kudzu does that, but it also covers everything in its path.
-There are whole areas of the southern United States that have nothing but kudzu growing.
+Some areas of the southern United States have nothing but kudzu growing.
 I remember driving through Georgia and north Florida and seeing nothing but kudzu for miles and miles.
 Wildlife was gone because there was no food.
 Farmers and ranchers spend millions of dollars to eradicate this pest on their land.
 Native species rarely cause this kind of problem.

 Examples Of Native Plants For Erosion Control